soanvig/mm-jsr/README.md

 grid | vertical bar beneath sliders | new JSR.Grid(options) | @TODO
 limit | visual representation of limit configuration | new JSR.Limit() | -

+If You don't see a module here, that suits your case, **You can create one by yourself**.
+Modules created that way are applicable via configuration option, so You don't have to make changes to library code.

+You may want to see [./CONTRIBUTING.md](./CONTRIBUTING.md#creating-new-modules) for more information.

 ## License explanation

 `mm-jsr` uses LGPLv3 license.
 It means, that You can: